If you want to feel good about yourself, I’ve got a simple self-love meditation script to help you.

-In our self love meditation script, we will work on cultivating compassion (Karuna in Buddhism) for ourselves.
-And this will make you feel beautiful inside.
+In the meditation, we will work on cultivating love and kindness for ourselves.
+And this will make us feel beautiful inside.

 So, let me show you how to do it.

 Self Love Meditation Script [15 Minute Session]

 1: [1 minute] Place your hands in Lotus Mudra.